DracoGaruda/DFIR-CTF-Labs/Endpoint Forensics/MaranhaoLab-CyberDefenders.md

 **Answer:** `attrib +h +s`

-**Explanation:** Reviewing same Sysmon event id 1 would provide proof for these these command
+**Explanation:** Reviewing same Sysmon event id 1 this would provide proof for these these command

 > <img width="766" height="76" alt="Q10" src="https://github.com/user-attachments/assets/d8a7ee61-6586-475a-b2b9-5ab11664742c" />
 ---

 If you filter sysmon event id 1 and for cmd.exe you would find multiple discovery commands being run. below image provides all the discovery commands that where run by updater.exe